14si2o/Audits/README.md

 - **Discord:** @14si2o_flint
 - **Telegram:** @Flint_14si2o

-I work through **Pay Per Vulnerability**, meaning a very low fixed fee and only additional remuneration if I can actually find and resolve vulnerabilities for your protocol.
+I work through **Pay Per Vulnerability**, meaning a fixed fee and only additional remuneration if I can actually find and resolve vulnerabilities for your protocol.

 ## Competitive Audit Contests